 Involvement at Every Level

-Real-World Experience: With experience consulting on technology in commercial spaces like the Accel Partners penthouse office in London and the Celtics Auerbach Center, TSP knew what was relevant for what real world commercial spaces and what was a waste of budget.
+Real-World Experience: With experience consulting on technology in commercial spaces like the Accel Partners penthouse office in London and the Celtics Auerbach Center, we knew what was relevant for what real-world commercial spaces and what was a waste of budget.

 “We initially thought of bringing in TSP to assist with our systems integration towards the end of the project, however we quickly realized the benefits of having TSP lead the AV and Low Voltage through the design, budgeting and buy-out process to meet the Project’s goals and objectives; both from a design and cost perspective.
 TSP was very effective at collaborating closely with a multidisciplinary design team to achieve a forward thinking AV and Low Voltage design approach that is a value-add to the overall development” - Boston Global Investors (BGI)

 BGI worked with world-renowned architects Sasaki to create a building that provides an open, welcoming lobby with a multi-function auditorium and cultural center, positioned below 16 stories of commercial space in the highly sought after Seaport district.
 The team approached the design around an urban “push/pull” concept that focuses on pushing in urban fabric from all directions with open spaces on all levels and sides of the building while at the same time pulling the corners of the building outward, subtly gesturing to its surroundings such as the harbor, Seaport, and more.
 Behind the incredible glass facade, the building also had a digital core that supported the many different uses with many tenants and visitors in and around the space.